semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 **Comma/period**

-The user can enter only numerical data into the input: numbers, period, minus.
-All other data such as slash, comma, letters, etc. the InputNumber is truncated.
+The user can enter only numerical data into the input: numbers, period, comma, minus.
+All other data such as slash, letters, etc. the [InputNumber](/components/input-number/) is truncated.

 In cases where thousandths are separated by commas rather than periods in a particular locale, format the user-entered value to match the locale.

 **Max/min value**

-Min value — 0, max value — 999 999 999.
+Minimum value — 0, maximum value — 999 999 999.

-If the user entered an invalid value (less than min, greater than max), the input will reset them to min / max, respectively.
+If the user entered an invalid value (less than minimum, greater than maximum), the input will reset them to min/max, respectively.

 **InputNumber step**

-- The step by which the entered numerical value will be reduced / increased when using the stepper buttons can be set (depends on the filter).
+- You can set the step by which the entered numerical value will be reduced/increased when using the stepper buttons.
-- The user can change the step using the keyboard arrows / Shift + keyboard arrows "up", "down".
+- The user can change the step using the keyboard arrows or `Shift` + keyboard arrows (`Up`, `Down`).

 **Keyboard control**

 > See all main rules and recommendations in the [Keyboard navigation](/patterns/keyboard-navigation/) guide.

-The shortcut keys cmd + enter (macOS) and ctrl + enter (Windows) apply the filter.
+The shortcut keys `Cmd` + `Enter` (macOS) and `Ctrl` + `Enter` (Windows) apply the filter.

 **Values switched places**

-If the user entered a value in the right input that is less than the value in the left one, they are swapped when the focus is lost.
+If the user entered a value in the right input that is less than the value in the left one, they will swap when the focus is lost.

 **Inserting values into an input**